breez/doc/src/Introducing-Breez.md

 ### Point-of-Sale

 Breez works like a digital cash register for brick-and-mortar businesses and merchants who want to accept Lightning payments.
-It includes features and a user interface tailored to merchants’ needs, like manager passwords, a list of items, fiat display, and the ability to export transaction information.
-[Read here how to get started with Breez POS](How-to-Get-Started-with-Breez-POS.md).
+It includes features and a user interface tailored to merchants’ needs, like manager passwords, a catalog of items, fiat display, and the ability to export transaction information.
+[Read this to get started with Breez POS](How-to-Get-Started-with-Breez-POS.md).

 ### Podcast player